 Resistance training builds men’s muscle fibres more rapidly than women’s

-Diet and lifestyle 13. dec 2022 3 min Associate Professor Morten Hostrup, PhD Fellow Lukas Moesgaard Written by Kristian Sjøgren
+Health and Wellness 13. dec 2022 3 min Associate Professor Morten Hostrup, PhD Fellow Lukas Moesgaard Written by Kristian Sjøgren

 Lifting weights makes slow-twitch (endurance) muscle fibres grow more rapidly among men than women.
 However, the training benefit for fast-twitch muscle fibres did not differ between the sexes.
 The new research results can help to optimise training outcomes for both sexes.